-We believe there is a real need for change in the world in the way plural systems are treated.
+We believe there is a real need for change in the world in the way everyone who identifies as plural is treated.

 Another way change will come about is to change the minds of the people who set the mood for the public view of these things: psychiatrists.
-Right now, almost anyone who admits to being part of a plural system will be called DID/MPD.
+Right now, almost anyone who admits to being plural will be called DID/MPD.
 While some people do identify with those terms, many of us would not.
-There is an implication in the term that plural systems are just fractured singlets, people with an illness that may not be curable.
+There is an implication in the term that plural groups are just fractured singlets, people with an illness that may not be curable.
 And they can attach a real stigma to your lives, including things like losing your ability to drive.

-We are risking our futures by publishing this web site, in the hopes that it will find its way to people who are sympathetic, or people who are in closeted plural systems that need help.
+We are risking our futures by publishing this web site, in the hopes that it will find its way to people who are sympathetic, or people who are closeted and in need of help.

 If you don’t believe there can be serious consequences to disclosure, check out this article.
 It doesn’t go like that for everyone, but the possibility is there.